nix-community/nix-init/README.md

 # path to nixpkgs (in nix), equivalent to `--nixpkgs`
 nixpkgs = "<nixpkgs>" # use the nixpkgs from channels (default)
 # nixpkgs = 'builtins.getFlake "nixpkgs"' # use the nixpkgs from the flake registry

+# commit the changes if the output path is name-based (RFC 140)
+# see https://github.com/NixOS/nixpkgs/tree/master/pkgs/by-name for more information
+commit = true

 # access tokens to access private repositories and avoid rate limits
 [access-tokens]